rehierl/node-tree-outliner/3-0-core-design/5-3-sectioning-nodes.md

 sectioning node and all of its descendants would also automatically belong to the declared section and therefore also to its node sequence.
-Consequently. it would not be possible to describe the general properties of a section's node sequence (see: reduced sequence) independently of its sectioning node.
+Consequently. it would not be possible to describe the general properties of a section's node sequence (/see/ reduced sequence /) independently of its sectioning node.

 That is because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
-Which is, because a section's node sequence would then always begin with the section's sectioning node, which could then be followed by one or more intermediate data nodes (see type-2 sectioning nodes), which are then followed by the section's actual content nodes.
+Which is, because a section's node sequence would then always begin with the section's sectioning node, which could then be followed by one or more intermediate data nodes (/see/ type-2 sectioning nodes /), which are then followed by the section's actual content nodes.

 <!-- ======================================================================= -->
 ## sectioning nodes